xBalbinus/rarible-devrel/use-case_CocoNFT.md

 **How CocoNFT would have changed things knowing what they know now:**

 > On the Protocol we developed code to handle many features that we needed Rarible Protocol to do.
 Instead of waiting for the protocol updates.
-As we were building found alot of frameworks we would have used something like Starter App to jumpstart our development process.
+As we were building found alot of frameworks we would have used something like [starter app](https://github.com/austintgriffith/scaffold-eth/tree/rarible-starter-app) to jumpstart our development process.

 In regards to the database side CocoNFT advises to understand how you structure your database.